DC Optimal Power Flow

 Subsequently, the updated set of voltage angle difference constraints can be examined as follows:

-The flow field refers to the inequality constraints linked to active power flow limits at the from-bus and to-bus ends of each branch.
-These limits are set using the longTerm keyword in the addBranch! function:
+The flow field refers to the inequality constraints associated with active power flow limits at the from-bus end of each branch.
+These limits are set using the minFromBus and maxFromBus keywords in the addBranch! function:

 Info

-Please note that if the limit constraints are set to longTerm = 0.0 for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.
+If the branch flow limits are set to minFromBus = 0.0 and maxFromBus = 0.0 for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.

 By employing the updateBranch! function, we have the ability to modify these specific constraints, for example: